markustenghamn/markustenghamn.github.io/_posts/2016-02-09-fixing-auto-increment-on-mysql-tables-when-foreign-key-constrainst-fail.markdown

    - /fixing-auto-increment-on-mysql-tables-when-foreign-key-constrainst-fail
 date:   2016-02-09 07:54:40 +0100
 categories: best domain registrar
 description: Please note that you should NOT do this if you don't know what is wrong.
-Foreign keys are there for a reason and bypassing them could cause you to lose data and break applications.
+Foreign keys are there for a reason and bypassing them could...
 ---

 Please note that you should **NOT** do this if you don't know what is wrong.
 Foreign keys are there for a reason and bypassing them could cause you to lose data and break applications.
 Lately I had been dealing with a large mysql import where the export had been handled wrongly and thus caused all of my database tables to lose auto increment on the id field.
 When trying to add this auto increment back I would get foreign key constraint failed errors.
 To get around this error you can turn off foreign key checks while running your query.
 This will allow you to bypass the restrictions while fixing the database structure.
 I used the following code to fix all my tables. ```